wds4/tapestry-protocol/tips/core-protocol/grapevine.md

 ## Discussion

+The methods of synthesis used by the Grapevine are designed to mirror the way we do it in real life.
+For any given question, you poll the people you trust and synthesize the data as a weighted average, with trusted individuals getting more weight, and with the context of the trust matching the context of the question, and with context defined using two dimensions: an action and a category.

 The general idea is that the Concept Graph will be used to formulate questions, and the Grapevine can be used to answer them.

 *Curation of knowledge* refers to various categories: